 COAG also released a draft Closing the Gap framework, including draft targets, accountabilities and reporting requirements as a basis for further discussion with Aboriginal and Torres Strait Islanders peoples and communities.

-By mid-2019, ahead of endorsement by COAG, the partnership – working through the Ministerial Council – will:
+By mid-2019, ahead of endorsement by COAG, the partnership – working through the Joint Council – will:

 - Finalise all draft targets.